-Undergraduate students who are not registered for a dual degree program and have completed at least 90 credits with a cumulative GPA of 3.0 or above and who satisfy other admissions requirements may enroll in one graduate course per semester for a total of six credits during their senior year.
+Undergraduate students who are not registered for a dual degree program and have completed at least 90 credits with a cumulative GPA of 3.0 or above and who satisfy other admissions requirements may enroll in one graduate course at Mercy College per semester, for a total of six credits during their senior year.
 Graduate courses may not count towards the residency requirement for the major or for program honors.
 Students who meet the eligibility requirements must get approval from the graduate program director and department chairperson.
-An Authorization Form is available from any School Dean's office.
+An Authorization Form is available from the office of each School Dean.